cloud-gov/pages-uswds-jekyll/README.md

 - We try to keep configuration options to a minimum so you can easily remove functionality, but you can review `_config.yml` to see the options that are available to you.
 There are a few values on top that you **need** to change.
 They make reference to the agency name and contact information.
 The advanced options at the bottom should be changed only if you know what you know what you're doing.
 - Do not edit files in the `assets/` folder.
 This folder is reserved for serving assets once the sites is compiled.
 If you want add your own custom code, add and edit files `src/` and mirror the `assets/` folder.
 This will keep the code repository small and not include large libraries into your code.
 If you look at `package.json` you will see that the `npm run federalist` command will copy the contents from `src/` and move it over to `assets/` folder in the build process.
 If you want more advanced functionality, you should look into using [Webpack](https://webpack.js.org/concepts/configuration/).
 - Do not edit files in the `_site/` folder.
 These files are automatically generated and any changes you make will be destroyed.
-- You will need to edit files in `_includes/`, which include the primary menu, side navigation, logos etc
+- You will only need to edit files in `_includes/`, which include the primary menu, side navigation, logos etc
 - `index.html` may not require much editing, depending on how you customize `hero.html` and `highlights.html`.
 - `_layouts/` may require the least amount of editing since they are primiarly responsible for printing the content.
 - `news/index.html` can be edited, but be careful.
-It will the pagination system for the posts.
-If you do edit it, be prepared to edit `_config.yml`.
+It will impact the pagination system for the posts.
+If you do edit the file, be prepared to edit `_config.yml`.
 You should also familiarize yourself with [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2)
 - Non-developers should focus only on `_posts` and `_pages`

 ## Known Issues